 U.S. Naval Forces Europe and Africa Band

-The US Navy’s Europe and Africa Band are stationed in Naples, where NATO has its headquarters for southern Europe.
-The Music Association’s area of responsibility extends over 105 countries.
-They perform in various formations, ranging from full music choirs of 45 people to small ensembles.
+The U.S. Naval Forces Europe & Africa band is stationed in Naples, Italy, where NATO has its headquarters for southern Europe.
+The music association’s area of responsibility extends over 150 countries.
+The band performs in various formations, ranging from a Wind Ensemble of 45 people, as well as smaller groups such as Brass Quintets and Woodwind Quintets.
 Various types of music are offered, everything from marching music, classical music, jazz to rock and pop.
-The music corps was very early in contacting us to become the first American band to come to Sweden after our entry into NATO.
+The band was very early in contacting Eksjö International Tattoo to become the first American band to come to Sweden after our entry into NATO.

 Shape internationella orkester (Shape International Band NATO)